-Faculty DIGITAL INNOVATION Subject name Digital Technologies - Programming Subject code DTP Subject type Elective Subject Prerequisites A or B in Maths, or otherwise with approval from HOD Digital Innovation.
-A or B for Effort and Behaviour.
+Subject Type ELECTIVE SUBJECT

+Faculty DIGITAL INNOVATION

+Subject name Digital Technologies - Programming

+Subject code DTP

+Recommended Nil

+Course Length 1 YEAR

 Course overview Welcome to Year 10's Programming course using Python!
 This comprehensive class is perfect for students interested in learning a valuable skill that extends beyond IT careers.
 Python is a versatile and widely-used programming language that is increasingly relevant in various professional fields, from business and healthcare to engineering and the arts.
 This course assumes no prior knowledge of Python, making it accessible to all students who are eager to dive into the world of coding.
 Throughout the course, students will explore the fundamentals of Python programming, focusing on how it can be applied to solve problems and enhance efficiency in diverse careers.
 You'll learn about variables, data structures, loops, and functions, progressing to more advanced topics like cybersecurity, where you'll understand how to protect data and secure systems.
 Additionally, the course includes a strong emphasis on the design aspects of User Interface (UI) and User Experience (UX), teaching you how to create intuitive and user-friendly applications.
 These skills are highly sought after in many professions, ensuring that your Python knowledge will be relevant and valuable no matter your career path.
 Our experienced instructors are committed to providing a supportive and engaging learning environment.
 They will guide you through each concept with practical examples and hands-on projects, helping you build confidence and competence in your coding abilities.
 By the end of the course, students will have a solid foundation in Python programming, cybersecurity principles, and UI/UX design.
 You'll be well-prepared to apply these skills in various professional contexts, opening up a world of opportunities.
 Join us in Year 10 for an exciting journey into the versatile world of Python programming, and discover how coding can enhance your future career!

-Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics completed during Semester 1 and Semester 2 may include: Introduction to Python Introduction to SQL User Interface and User Experience Development Cyber Security Interactive Content Development Current and future career opportunities and pathways Assessment A range of assessment techniques may be utilised throughout the course including a folio of work, projects, and exams.
-There may be opportunity to participate in Govhack and also the cybersecurity-based CyberTaipan competition (free) run by AustCyber.
+Course outline Topics completed during Semester 1 and Semester 2 may include: Introduction to Python Introduction to SQL User Interface and User Experience Development Cyber Security Interactive Content Development Current and future career opportunities and pathways

+Assessment A range of assessment techniques may be utilised throughout the course including a folio of work, projects, and exams.